-2. Eating Out
+2. Dining Out Often

-3. Portion Sizes
+3. Not Watching Portion Sizes

-6. Vitamin Supplements
+6. Loading Up On Vitamin Supplements

-7. Peeling Fruits and Veggies
+7. Peeling Fruits And Veggies

 Much of the nutritional value in fresh fruits and vegetables exists in the peels of these foods.
 If we remove the skins of apples, for example, we are tossing all the antioxidant properties of apples down the garbage disposal; the same holds true for carrots and potatoes.
-The peels not only contain vitamins and valuable phytochemicals, they also contain all the fiber of that particular food, and fiber is one thing we do not want to short ourselves on.
+The peels not only contain vitamins and valuable phytochemicals, they also contain all the fibre of that particular food, and fibre is one thing we do not want to short ourselves on.

 Juicing can be a very healthy way to get in extra nutrients when done properly.
 Unfortunately, as a juicer processes fruits and veggies, the seeds and peels (fibre and other nutrients) are left behind.
 Additionally, juice has a ton of sugar, and doesn’t fill you up as much as simply eating a piece of fruit or vegetables would.
 Supplementing your current diet with a green juice or two is OK, but relying on juicing as your main source of nutrients is a no no.